What If I Can’t Pay My IRS Installment Agreement? What Happens If I Miss a Monthly Payment?

 Alternatives to Default

-If you are in dire financial circumstances, a Partial Payment Installment Agreement is another option.
-This does not result in all of your past due taxes being paid off; instead, you pay what the IRS determines you are able to pay until the statute of limitations passes on your tax debt.
-At the end of this timeframe—usually ten years from the date that the taxes were initially due—the remaining taxes are no longer collectible.
+- Partial Payment Installment Agreement - With this option, you pay what the IRS determines you are able to pay until the statute of limitations passes on your tax debt.
+At the end of this timeframe—usually ten years from the date that the taxes were initially due—the remaining taxes are no longer collectible, and you don't have to pay the remaining balance.
 Note that this program requires a long application and a financial disclosure.

-You may also qualify for Currently Not Collectible status.
-Those who are in Currently Not Collectible status do not have the funds to make any payments toward their taxes while still paying their basic living expenses.
-This does not stop interest and penalties from accruing but pauses collection efforts.
+- Currently Not Collectible status - Those who are in Currently Not Collectible status do not have the funds to make any payments toward their taxes while still paying their basic living expenses.
+This option does not stop interest and penalties from accruing but pauses collection efforts.
 The IRS can remove this status from your account if your financial situation improves.

-Another option to explore is an Offer in Compromise.
-An Offer in Compromise allows you to settle your tax debt for less than you owe.
+- Offer in Compromise - This program allows you to settle your tax debt for less than you owe.
 This ties back to what we talked about earlier—the IRS wants to collect what they are owed, either in full or in part.
 If the IRS genuinely has no chance of getting payment in full from you, they may accept an Offer in Compromise.
 However, you can’t just make a random offer and hope they will accept it.
 Your offer has to be realistic based on your assets and income.

 How to Address a Defaulted Payment Plan

 You have defaulted on your installment agreement.
 What happens now?
-You have options, but time is of the essence.
+You have options, but time is of the essence if you want to avoid termination and collection actions.
 Here are the main options.

 Revising Your Current Installment Agreement

 It’s time to contact the IRS, and if you’re too nervous or overwhelmed to call them on your own, reach out to a tax professional who can advocate for you.
-You may be able to reinstate your installment agreement if you can make payments going forward.
-If your payments aren’t sustainable on your current income, the IRS may be willing to renegotiate your current payments into something more practical.
+You may be able to reinstate your installment agreement if you can make the same payments going forward that you originally agreed to.
+If your payments aren’t sustainable on your current income, the IRS may be willing to renegotiate your current payments into something more practical, but in this case, you generally must meet the terms of your original agreement.

 Will the IRS Reinstate My Installment Agreement?